hassantafreshi/easy-form-builder/readme.txt

 == Changelog ==
 = 1.31.1 =
-* Add new featuer (multi-select) on create drag and drop form builder
+* Add new feature (multi-select) on create drag and drop form builder

 = 1.31 =
 * Improve UI